idaholab/moose/modules/stochastic_tools/doc/content/source/libtorch/transfers/LibtorchNeuralNetControlTransfer.md

 Transfer which copies a [LibtorchArtificialNeuralNet.md] from a neural net control trainer object (say [LibtorchDRLControlTrainer.md]) on the main app to a [LibtorchNeuralNetControl](source/libtorch/controls/LibtorchNeuralNetControl.md) object on the sub app.

+!if! function=hasLibtorch()

 !syntax parameters /Transfers/LibtorchNeuralNetControlTransfer

 !syntax inputs /Transfers/LibtorchNeuralNetControlTransfer

 !syntax children /Transfers/LibtorchNeuralNetControlTransfer

+!if-end!

+!else
+!alert warning
+The detailed documentation of this object is only available when Moose is compiled with Libtorch.
+For instructions on how to compile Moose with Libtorch, click [here](install_libtorch.md).